 Unfortunately a more recent study failed to replicate this effect, but other health benefits of dark chocolate mean it is probably worth persisting with – Oh, the hardship!

 Apart from chocolate, there are many other skin-protective foods which work primarily by boosting anti-oxidants in the skin.
-Unsurprisingly perhaps, humans – being the only ‘naked’ mammals – have some unique biological mechanisms for transporting these sun-protective nutrients into the skin, see our related posts:
+Plant polyphenols have some potential to reduce skin photo-aging and protect from UV damage (see our list of the top polyphenol containing foods).
+Unsurprisingly perhaps, humans – being the only ‘naked’ mammals – have some unique biological mechanisms for transporting sun-protective nutrients into the skin, see our related posts:

 What if I get a sunburn?